RebeccaFan/Agribot-Documentation/loadcell.md

 ### Initial installation of the circuit and code

 1. Collect all the equipment listed above.
-2. For clarity of the circuit, make sure that you use different colours for the wirings. i.e., red for Vcc, black for ground and y or other colour (except the 2 colours that already mentioned) for the wiring of the ultrasonic sensor to the Arduino Nano digital pins.
+2. For clarity of the circuit, make sure that you use different colours for the wires i.e. red for Vcc, black for ground.
 3. Place your Arduino Nano onto the breadboard as well as the 4 wires of the load cell.

 - Red wire goes to 5V and black wire goes to the ground